liuqx0717/CoffeeInAMin/README.md

     (a) Stripe integration to process order payment

 Note:
-    All of the new features are tested.
     To run the tests, you need to install Qt5 development package and Qt5 Webkit package. (e.g. qt5-devel and qt5-qtwebkit-devel in Fedora)